Transportation Planner II or III

 REQUIRED KNOWLEDGE, SKILLS, AND ABILITIES

 The ideal candidate will possess excellent communication skills and demonstrated skill in critical thinking, judgment, data analysis, member services, and applied regional transportation planning.
 This candidate will also have a strong academic background in Transportation Planning, Urban Planning, Public Policy, Political Science, Economics, Statistics or a related field.
-The candidate will have experience with computer software packages used for database development, statistical analysis, and reporting; knowledge of the use of survey and other data in regional transportation planning activities as well as airport systems and ground access planning, and experience with GIS (ArcGIS) and visualization software.
+The ideal candidate will have experience with computer software packages used for database development, statistical analysis, and reporting; knowledge of public transportation operations data reporting and planning activities, and experience with report and data analysis software.

 EDUCATION AND EXPERIENCE